The Ritz Dance Performance, June 1978

 Then we had trouble deciding

-However it wasn't quite as hopeless as it had been yesterday.
+However today wasn't quite as hopeless as it had been yesterday.
 We were getting closer.
 We were messing up later in the

-routine than before.
-Grasping for any sign of progress, at least I had that small
+takes longer to screw up?
+Grasping for any sign of progress, at least I had this small

 encouragement.
 We hugged and parted, planning to meet later at the Ritz